A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Conclusion

 \section{Conclusion}

-We have explored methods to combine ensemble forecasts from multiple models based on barycenters of ensembles.
+We explore methods to combine ensemble forecasts from multiple models based on barycenters of forecast ensembles.
 Building on the recognition of the relevance of probabilistic forecasts for S2S prediction, we work directly in the probability distribution space.
 That is, the ensemble forecasts are manipulated as discrete probability distributions.
-This allow us to use existing tools from this space and in particular the notion of barycenter.
-The barycenter of distributions is the probability distribution that best represents the collection of input distributions (with respect to a given metric).
-The barycenter can thus be seen as the combination of these distributions and so can be used to build a MME.
-The barycenter is defined with respect to a metric (i.e. a distance between distributions).
-Here, we explore two barycenters based on different metrics: the $L_2$-distance and the Wasserstein ($W_2$)-distance.
-We show that the $L_2$-barycenter is in fact equivalent to the well-known pooling method and compare it to the new $W_2$-barycenter based method.
+This allows us to use existing tools from this space and in particular the notion of barycenter.
+Here, we explore two barycenters based on different metrics: the $L_2$ distance and the Wasserstein ($GaussW_2$)-distance.
+We show that the $L_2$ barycenter is in fact equivalent to the well-known pooling method and compare it to the new $GaussW_2$ barycenter based method.
+Moreover, the variance of the $L_2$ barycenter can be decomposed into a term representing the average uncertainty of individual forecasts and a term representing model error, while the variance of the $GaussW_2$ barycenter does not account for the latter.
+It is instead the $GaussW_2$ barycenter value that does.

-This first application of this framework to S2S prediction is illustrated for the combination of two single-model ensembles to predict the winter surface temperature over Europe.
-We show that despite the superior skill of one of the single-model ensemble over the other, it is still advantageous to combine them into a barycenter.
-This reconfirms the interest of multi-model methods shown by previous studies.
-However, the comparison of the two barycenter-based MMEs does not single out clearly a better method.
-The best method depend on the chosen metric, with the $L_2$-barycenter generally performing better with respect to the mean Continuous Ranked Probability Score (CRPSm), and the $W_2$-barycenter with respect to the Proportions of skillful forecasts (CRPSp).

-Moreover, we also highlight the importance of weighing the models within the MME.
-The model's weights have a significant impact on both MME's performance.
-They are particularly important in our case study where the single-model ensembles have contrasting skill.
-In order to optimize the performance of the MMEs, we learn the weights from past forecasts (using cross-validation here).
-The weights are selected such as maximizing the MME's skill with respect to the chosen metrics: the CRPSm and CRPSp.
-This approach can easily be extended to other metrics.